 Apache Airflow and Apache NiFi are, in fact, two whistles to a somewhat different tune.
 Still, you may be wondering which one is better suited for your expectations and goals.
 By the end of this article, you will no longer have doubts.

-Although essentially different, both Apache Airflow and Apache NiFi are tools designed to manage the golden asset of most organizations: Data.
+Although essentially different, both Apache Airflow and Apache NiFi are tools designed to manage the golden asset of most organizations: data.

 As the data volumes keep expanding, enterprises create a rising need for data warehousing projects and advanced analytics solutions.
 ETL (Extract, Transform, Load) is a critical component of a modern data stack, as it guarantees that data is successfully integrated across many databases and applications.
-Both Airflow and NiFi are crème de la crème among the most popular ETL tools.
+Both Apache Airflow and Apache NiFi are crème de la crème among the most popular ETL tools.
 In order to choose the right tool for your needs, you have to ask yourself - what exactly are you going to do with your data?
-But before that, let's go through the background and get to know these two pets.
+But before that, let’s go through the background and get to know these two pets.

 Apache Airflow Basics

 Apache Airflow is a super-flexible task scheduler and data orchestrator suitable for most everyday tasks.
-Airflow can run ETL/ELT jobs, train Machine Learning models, track systems, notify, complete database backups, power functions within multiple APIs, and more.
+Airflow can run ETL/ELT jobs, train machine learning models, track systems, notify, complete database backups, power functions within multiple APIs, and more.
 Organizations typically use the platform to create workflows as directed acyclic graphs (DAGs) of tasks.
 Sounds complicated?
-It really shouldn't - rich command-line utilities make conducting complex DAG operations a breeze.
+It really shouldn’t - rich command-line utilities make conducting complex DAG operations a breeze.
 The Airflow scheduler performs tasks on an array of workers while adhering to specific requirements.

-Key Benefits of Airflow:
+Key Benefits of Apache Airflow

 - Code-first: Airflow and all the workflows are written in Python (although each step can be written in any language), which allows to dynamically generate DAGs.
-Workflows defined as code are easier to test, maintain and collaborate on.
-Customization of complex transformations doesn't get any simpler than this.
+Workflows defined as code are easier to test, maintain, and collaborate on.
+Customization of complex transformations doesn’t get any simpler than this.
 Moreover, Python allows for effortless collaboration with data scientists.

 - Rich UI: The user interface is really intuitive and a truly functional way to access the metadata.
 It makes it easy to turn schedules on and off, visualize DAG’s progress, make SQL queries, watch pipelines in production, monitor them, and resolve emerging issues at once.
 Due to rich visualization components, you can see all of the running pipelines and follow their progress.
 Everything is very lean and elegant.
 A powerful Jinja engine for templating makes it possible to parametrize scripts.